Jean Grey: All-New X-Men

-Psych War

 Backed by a host of former Phoenix Force wielders, Emma Frost, Quentin Quire, Hope Summers, the Stepford Cuckoos and even the spirit of the adult Jean Grey, the teen Jean tries to defy destiny and stop the Phoenix before it can take her over and bend her to its will.
 With the Phoenix Force now on Earth, the team realizes it's going to take a lot more than they have to stop it.
 And while the young Jean is able to wound the Phoenix with the aid of Cable's Psi-mitar, the Phoenix seems just too strong for anyone to overcome.
 Teen Jean eventually managed to push the cosmic force far away from her friends and allies, where a final battle can take place.
 However, both Jean Greys learned how wrong they were, as the Phoenix was never coming for teen Jean, at least not like they believed.
 Actually, the Phoenix wants the adult Jean, but to do that it needs the young Jean out of the way.
 Thus, the force floods her body with flaming psychic energy, incinerating her from the inside out, leaving only a skeleton.
 This was done to resurrect the adult Jean Grey, which the Phoenix considers its one true host.
 However, after dying, the younger Jean found herself somehow in the White Hot Room despite not being a Phoenix host.
 Angry, the Phoenix attempted to destroy her using mental manifestations of its past hosts, created from pieces of their life forces left in the Room.
 Jean realized that she could control the White Hot Room against the Phoenix wishes and commanded the cosmic entity to resurrect her, which it did so in order to get rid of her.
 After returning to Madripoor, she was approached by her resurrected older Earth-616 counterpart, much to her surprise.

-1602

-In the Marvel 1602 alternative universe miniseries, Jean Grey fakes her identity (and gender), posing as "John Grey", a member of the "Witchbreed".
-The group was led by Carlos Javier (the Charles Xavier of the 1602 universe).
-Like her Marvel Universe counterpart, Jean has telekinetic powers.
-Besides Javier and Nicholas Fury, the only one who knows of Jean's deception is Scotius Summerisle (Scott Summers), who is attracted to her.
-"John" also has a close friendship with Werner (Angel) who only learns her true gender after she sacrifices her life for her comrades, during their battle against Otto Von Doom (Doctor Doom).
-Werner tells Scott that he was attracted to Jean, although he had thought that she was male.
-After her death, her friends gave her a burial at sea.
-When her corpse is cremated, the fire forms a giant Phoenix raptor before disappearing.